Spectral Evolution and Invariance in Linear-width Neural Networks: Acknowledgement

 \section{Acknowledgement}

 Z.W., A.E., I.D., and T.C. were partially supported by the Mathematics for Artificial Reasoning in Science (MARS) initiative via the Laboratory Directed Research and Development (LDRD) Program at Pacific Northwest National Laboratory (PNNL).
 A.S. and T.C. were also partially supported by the Statistical Inference Generates kNowledge for Artificial Learners (SIGNAL) program at PNNL.
 PNNL is a multi-program national laboratory operated for the U.S. Department of Energy (DOE) by Battelle Memorial Institute under Contract No. DE-AC05-76RL0-1830.
+Z.W. would like to thank Denny Wu and Libin Zhu for their valuable suggestions and comments.

-\section{Additional empirical results}
+\section{Additional Empirical Results}

 There are different parameterizations for NNs at initialization.
-The orders of the output of NN are distinct in different cases \citep{chizat2019lazy,daniely2020learning,yang2020feature}.
-This affects size of stable and non-trivial gradient step.
+The orders of the output of NN are distinct in different cases \citep{chizat2019lazy,daniely2020learning,yang2021tensor}.
+This affects the size of stable and non-trivial gradient steps.
 The distance of trainable parameters from initialization determines whether the NN learns any features from the training data \cite[Figure 2]{ba2022high}.
-The performance of networks with different initializations indicate whether the NN belongs to kernel regime or not \citep{yang2020feature}.
-Unlike the NTK parameterization, the \textit{mean-field} parameterization \citep{mei2018mean,chizat2018global} and \textit{maximal update} parameterization \citep{yang2020feature} tend to be feature learning.
+The performance of networks with different initializations indicates whether the NN belongs to the kernel regime or not \cite{yang2021tensor}.
+Unlike the NTK parameterization, the \textit{mean-field} parameterization \citep{mei2018mean,chizat2018global} and \textit{maximal update} parameterization \cite{yang2021tensor} tend to be feature learning.